man on phone at night

 Certain other crypto activities do generate income, where they do not involve the straight buying, selling and exchanging of crypto assets.
 These include coin mining, staking, airdrops and transaction confirmations.

 Where HMRC judges crypto assets to be located is important in certain situations.
-In the past, this has revolved around non-domiciled individuals claiming the remittance of taxation or subject to Inheritance Tax (IHT) on their UK assets only.
-Going forward, the new residence-based rules coming into effect from 6 April 2025 will make this an important point for those in their first four tax years of UK residence or those who are not deemed long-term UK resident for IHT purposes.
+In the past, this has revolved around non-domiciled individuals claiming the remittance of taxation for income and capital gains tax purposes, or subject to Inheritance Tax (IHT) on their UK assets only.
+Since 6 April 2025 with an overhaul of tax treatment for non-domiciled individuals changing to focus on long-term UK residents, this continues to be an issue for the first four tax years of UK residence or those who are not deemed long-term UK residents for IHT purposes.

 HMRC’s current position is that the location of crypto assets should follow the residence of the individual.
-This has made using the remittance basis in cases where the private key or exchange is held overseas difficult.
+This would make arguing any crypto asset held by a UK resident to be non-UK situs difficult.
 Many in the tax profession have disputed this view, but with the lack of any First Tier Tribunal cases supporting the position one way or the other, HMRC’s view does appear to be increasingly established as the norm.
 This remains an interesting issue though, and those affected should seek professional advice.

-Crypto is an area of increasing interest to HMRC and care needs to be taken to ensure that you report your activity correctly, and certainly don’t fail to report it at all.
-It is always best to check your position before HMRC reach out to you.
+Crypto is an area of increasing interest to HMRC, and care needs to be taken to ensure that you report your activity correctly, and certainly don’t fail to report it at all.
+It is always best to check your position before HMRC reaches out to you.

-Speak to your usual Crowe contact or email David Conway to find out more.
+Speak to your usual Crowe contact to find out more.